Daniel-KM/Omeka-S-module-BulkExport/README.md

 ================================

-[Bulk Export] is a generic export module for [Omeka S] that provides common output formats (json, xml, spreadsheet), both for admin and public sides.
+[Bulk Export] is a generic export module for [Omeka S] that provides common output formats (json, xml, spreadsheet, text), both for admin and public sides.
 It is easily extensible by other modules.

 Other known modules that provides output: [Bibliography].